apache/apisix-website/blog/en/blog/2021/05/25/Apache APISIX 2.6.0-Release.md

 - APISIX
 - Apache APISIX
 - Release Notes
-description: Apache APISIX 2.6.0-Release is officially released!
-You are welcome to download and use it.
+description: Cloud native API gateway Apache APISIX 2.6.0-Release is officially released!
+Support more new functions, welcome to download and use.
-tags: [Release]
+tags: [Community]
 ---

 > Apache APISIX 2.6.0-Release is officially released!
 Welcome to download and use.